 Akili starts each day by waking up at 5am.
 Instead of checking his phone, the first thing that he does is meditate.
 “I wake up without any technology as I just want a quiet mind.
 I do a lot of journaling and reflecting too,” he explained.

 Following a meditation session, Akili makes time for exercise.
-He practices yoga daily and after moving to Singapore last year, he picked up swimming as he can no longer surf in the waters here.
+He practices yoga daily and after moving to Singapore in 2020, he picked up swimming as he can no longer surf in the waters here.
 Sometimes, he takes walks in the parks.

 He then helps the kids get ready for school, before starting his workday at 9am.
 He tries to wrap up by 5.30pm to have dinner with his family.
 On weekends, he “completely shuts off”.
 “I switch off my phone, I don’t check for any messages or emails.
 I usually spend my time reading,” he said.